Embedding Eximee Forms as a web component

 The form component can be embedded anywhere in the application's DOM structure.

-After embedding and obtaining a reference to the element, it is possible to launch the form using the loadForm method as shown in the example:
+Once embedded and after obtaining a reference to the element, it is possible to launch the form using the loadForm method as shown in the example:

 ```typescript